laurelherting/lmh-headspace/AWS/examTips.md

 5. Transfer acceleration

 ### S3 general
-1. S3 is object-based
+* S3 is object-based
     ex. allows you to upload files
-2. files can be 0 bytes - 5tb
+* files can be 0 bytes - 5tb
-3. unlimited storage
+* unlimited storage
-4. files are stored in buckets
+* files are stored in buckets
-5. s3 is a universal namespace
+* S3 is a universal namespace
     names must be unique globally
     https://s3-eu-west-1.amazonaws.com/acloudguru
-6. Read after write consistency after PUTS of new objects
+* Read after write consistency after PUTS of new objects
-7. Eventual consistency for overwrite PUTS and DELETES
+* Eventual consistency for overwrite PUTS and DELETES
-8. NOT suitable to install an operating system on
+* NOT suitable to install an operating system on
-9. Successful uploads generate HTTP 200 status code
+* Successful uploads generate HTTP 200 status code
+* RDS Automated backups stored here

 ### S3 Tiers
 1. S3